cstroe/gogs-in-dokku/README.md

     sudo chown root:root /var/lib/dokku/data/storage/gogs_data
     dokku storage:mount gogs /var/lib/dokku/data/storage/gogs_data:/data

+We also need to use a custom proxy port for Gogs, since our system SSH service is already listening on port `22`:

+    dokku proxy:ports-add gogs http:2222:22
+    dokku proxy:ports-remove gogs http:22:22

 Now we can pull and deploy the Docker image from dockerhub:

     docker pull gogs/gogs:latest